malmujadib/Recommendations_with_IBM/README.md

 ### Introduction:
-This repo contains my first hands-on experience in developing a Recommendation engine using IBM Watson Studio dataset.
+This repo contains my first experience in developing a Recommendation engine using IBM Watson Studio dataset.
 The objective is to recommend the articles to the user using various types of Recommendation engines.
 I analyze the interactions that users have with articles on the IBM Watson Studio platform.

 ### Contents: